bitovi/academy/src/react-vite/12-testing/testing.md

 characteristics like: role, label text, placeholder text, text, display value, alt text, and title.
 Our test continues to pass because the input's value in the DOM matches what we expect.

-Before we move on let's consider the `type` prop — shouldn't we test to be sure it was applied properly as the input's `type` attribute?
-The answer is, maybe. `type="email"` doesn't affect the appearance of the field in a browser, but it might affect how the user can enter input.
+Before we move on, let's consider the `type` prop — shouldn't we test to be sure it was applied properly as the input's `type` attribute?
+The answer is maybe. `type="email"` doesn't affect the appearance of the field in a browser, but it might affect how the user can enter input.
 For example, a mobile device might display a special on-screen keyboard.
-For now we'll hold off on writing tests that check attribute values and see if there is another, more user-focused way, to test this behavior.
+For now, we'll hold off on writing tests that check attribute values and see if there is another, more user-focused way to test this behavior.

 ### Setup 1